-- 1. Speak to the Dartmoor FiPL team (fipl@dartmoor.gov.uk) for advice on the programme including to discuss your ideas, the payment rates and intervention rates for your project. - 2.
-Check that you are eligible to apply. - 3.
+1. Speak to the Dartmoor FiPL team for advice on the programme including to discuss your ideas, the payment rates and intervention rates for your project.

+- 2. Check that you are eligible to apply. - 3.
 Read the application questions, guidance and application checklist.
 Make sure you answer all the questions. - 4.
 Have your supporting documents ready to submit with the application form.